patopesto/GrandMA3-Plugins/README.md

 ## Documentation

-Documentation for the plugins and a reference LUA documentation is available at: [https://grandma3.bambinito.net]()
+Documentation for the plugins and a reference LUA documentation is available at [https://grandma3.bambinito.net](https://grandma3.bambinito.net)

 ## Installation